 Wipe hinges with a slightly damp or dry cloth.
 Do not use any abrasive substances; they affect the surface, collecting in the hinges, thus making the moving parts susceptible to wear.
 Hinges are greased for long-term use.
 If there is still some noise (creaking) during use, simply apply a thin layer of clear sewing machine oil or silicone spray using a soft brush.
 Do not use any animal or vegetable oils.

-Protect your upholstered furniture from direct sunlight, as this could change or bleach the colours.
+Protect your upholstered furniture from direct sunlight, as this could change or bleach the colors.
 The same applies to halogen lighting.
 If the room air is too dry, natural fibres can become brittle.
 In very dry environments, synthetic fabrics get statically charged and therefore get dirty more quickly.
 A balanced room climate is therefore as beneficial for your upholstered furniture as it is to you.
 Over time, folds and creases result in good cover fabrics developing their individual character.
 The quality of the material ensures that they will always maintain their elegance.

 When you initially use your furniture, the fabric will be relatively taut.
 As you use it, the fabric and the thin cotton layer underneath the fabric will quickly stretch, which can result in crimples in the fabric.
 This usually occurs within the first month, depending on how the furniture is used.
 Afterwards, the fabric will stretch only slightly more.